hello-robot/stretch_ai/README.md

 - [Add a New LLM Task](docs/adding_a_new_task.md) -- How to add a new task that can be called by an LLM
 - [DynaMem](docs/dynamem.md) -- Run the LLM agent in dynamic scenes, meaning you can walk around and place objects as the robot explores
 - [Data Collection for Learning from Demonstration](docs/data_collection.md) -- How to collect data for learning from demonstration
+- [Embodied Question Answering](docs/eqa.md) -- Allow the robot to explore the environment and answer questions from the users about the environment.
 - [Learning from Demonstration](docs/learning_from_demonstration.md)  -- How to train and evaluate policies with LfD
 - [Open-Vocabulary Mobile Manipulation](docs/ovmm.md) -- Experimental code which can handle more complex language commands
 - [Apps](docs/apps.md) -- List of many different apps that you can run